Barbecue Beef Brisket Texas Style

-But grade alone will not make the meat tender.
+But grade alone will not guarantee the meat will be tender.
 Brisket is just an ornery piece of meat and if you want it tender, you've got to work.
 Tasty is easy.
 Tender is not.

-Wet aging.
-The top competitors buy only whole packers vacuum packed in Cryovac plastic.
-They find out the packing date, which is often on the label, and if it is not should be available if you ask.
-They let it age in the fridge at temps between 35 and 38°F because there are enzymes in the meat that help tenderize it.
+Wet aging?
+The top competitors buy only whole packers vacuum packed in plastic.
+They find out the packing date, which is often on the label, and if it is they ask.
+They let it age 30 days or more in the fridge at temps between 35 and 38°F because there are enzymes in the meat that help tenderize it.
 This is especially important for the flat muscle which is usually low in intramuscular fat.
 Do not try this unless it is in a vacuum bag, not cut or punctured.

 Trim?
 Let's get this straight, the thick fat cap does not penetrate the meat when it melts.
 I discuss this myth here.
 Some cooks like to leave the entire fat cap on the meat as insulation, trimming what remains before serving.
 This helps moderate the heat during cooking.
 Others trim most of it off before cooking, leaving a layer of 1/8" to 1/4", reasoning that spices and seasoning on the fat cap will never penetrate it and then it is wasted when you trim off the fat at the table.
 Some even remove much of the fat layer between the two muscles.
 I trim the cap to 1/4" or less.
 It helps seal in moisture and, after it shrinks to about 1/8" during cooking, most people will not trim it off.
 Also, while slicing, some of the melted fat will run down across the meat making it shiny and juicy.

 Fat cap up or down, on or off?
 The argument is as old as Texas.
 I asked my beef consultant, Dr. Antonio Mata, a meat scientist and a former Consulting Technical Coordinator to the National Cattlemen's Beef Association, if fat will melt and penetrate the muscle fibers.
 His reply was simple and unequivocal.
 "No way."
 I asked him to elaborate.
 "The fibers are packed too close for large fat molecules to squeeze in.
 Since about 75% of the muscle is made of water, and oil and water don't mix, it is just going to melt and run off."
 Click here for more on the subject of fat caps.

-We know that warm spice rubbed fat is yummy.
+- We know that warm fat with spice rub is yummy.

 So what's the right thing to do?
-I say, trim most of the fat but leave a thin layer, 1/8 to 1/4", that diners will not remove, that will absorb rub, and I put it between the heat and the meat, with beans underneath.
+I say, trim most of the fat but leave a thin layer, less than 1/4", so that diners will not remove it and the rub, and I put it between the heat and the meat, often with beans underneath.
 Sometimes I even flip the meat midway through the cook just so nobody can win the argument.

-Point.
-The point end is more heavily marbled than the flat and it can be twice as thick as the other end, so by the time it is properly cooked the other end is overcooked.
-Some cooks remove the point layer by sliding a knife through the fat layer that runs between the flat and point.
+Separate the two muscles?
+The point end is more heavily marbled than the flat and it can be twice as thick as the other end, so by the time it is properly cooked the thin end is dry.
+Some cooks remove the point layer by working a knife through the fat layer that runs between the flat and point.
 They cook both muscles side by side rather than one on top of the other.
-Since the flat is pretty even thickness, it cooks more evenly with only a little bit on the ends overcooking.
+Since the flat is a pretty even thickness, it cooks more evenly with only a little bit on the ends overcooking.
 The overcooked parts can be chopped and mixed with sauce for chopped brisket sandwiches, fajitas, mixed with beans, etc. By cooking the flat separately you get beautiful symmetrical sandwich slices with a smoke ring all around.

-Cooking temp.
-Many competitors swear that low and slow, around 225°F for up to 20 hours for a whole packer, is necessary to make the meat tender and juicy.
-Danny Gaulden, the respected owner of Danny's Place in Carlsbad, NM recommends 250°F. Legendary "Barbecue King", Walter Jetton, Lyndon Johnson's caterer, advocated cooking brisket at 275°F and up.
+Cooking temp?
+Many competitors swear that low and slow, around 225°F for 18 to 20 hours for a whole packer, is necessary to make the meat tender and juicy.
+Legendary "Barbecue King", Walter Jetton, Lyndon Johnson's caterer, advocated cooking brisket at 275°F and up.
 John Fullilove of Smitty's Market confesses that he cranks the heat over 300°F and knocks out his briskets in as little as 8 hours.
 I have seen competitors take home big prize checks with brisket cooked at 350°F. The bottom line is that cooking temp seems to be less important than other factors.
-But because it is hard to make brisket tender, I advocate for low and slow until you have mastered the techniques and are certain that your meat source is superior.
+But because it is hard to make brisket tender, I advocate for low and slow until you have mastered the techniques and are certain that your meat source and method is superior.
 I cook at 225°F.

-Mop.
+Mop?
 A lot of cooks like to keep their meat wet by mopping it with a baste.
 They say the mop replaces moisture that evaporates.
 Others say mops cool the meat and slow the cooking.
-The AmazingRibs.com science advisor, Dr. Greg Blonder has proven that wet meat holds more smoke, so mopping or spritzing with water, beef broth, or apple juice will yield a smokier brisket.
+The AmazingRibs.com science advisor, Prof. Greg Blonder has proven that wet meat holds more smoke, so mopping or spritzing with water, beef broth, or apple juice will yield a smokier brisket.
 But it also cools the meat and slows cooking, allowing more time for melting connective tissues.
 Mopping with flavored liquids has no significant impact on taste.
 There just aren't enough taste molecules in apple juice or beer to change the taste.
 Not like a sprinkle of a spice.
 Click here to read my article on basting.

-Crutch.
+Crutch?
 The Texas Crutch is a technique for speeding the cooking and moisturizing the meat.
-The concept is that you smoke for a few hours, and when the meat hits about 150°F, wrap it tightly in heavy-duty foil (never plastic wrap) and let it braise and steam in its own juices in the crutch in the cooker.
+The concept is that you smoke for a few hours, and when the meat hits about 150°F, wrap it tightly in heavy-duty foil or untreated butcher paper (never plastic wrap) and let it braise and steam in its own juices in the crutch in the cooker.
 Some folks wrap at 150°F, others when the stall kicks in, others when the color looks right to them.

 If you don't wrap, when the meat hits about 150°F moisture rises to the surface and cools the meat by evaporation, like sweat on an athlete.
 The meat then sits there stuck at 150 to 160°F for up to 5 hours.
 This stall is a maddening point in the process when the meat seems like it is stuck.
 The temp just doesn't rise for hours at a time.
 This is freaky and a lot of novices panic when it happens.
 Many people think the stall is cased by melting fat or collagen.
 It is not.
 Click here to learn more about the stall.

 The down side of wrapping is that the foil softens the crusty bark.
 You can overcome that by placing the meat over high heat for about 10 minutes per side just before slicing.
-I think wrapping in foil and resting in a faux cambro is essential for tender juicy brisket.
+I think wrapping in foil and holding in a faux cambro is essential for tender juicy brisket.
+More on this below.

-Purists say it is not traditional.
+Purists say wrapping is not traditional.
 Spare me.
 Cooking with charcoal in a steel tube is not traditional either.
 You want tradition?
 Go dig a pit.

-Slicing.
-When it is cooked, controversy reigns over slicing.
+Slicing?
+Controversy also reigns over slicing.
 The target temp used by many pitmasters is about 140°F before they slice!
 Brisket is easier to chew if you cut it perpendicular to the grain.
 Cut with the grain and it can be stringy and chewy.
 The problem is that there are two muscles, the flat and the point, and the grains run in different directions.
 Most folks slice from the thicker, point end into about 1/8" to 1/4" thick slices.
 Some folks run a knife through the fat layer between the point and flat and separate them and slice each separately.
 Some folks cut off the flat where the point meats it and then they rotate it so the cut is on the side and they slice through the point and flat from the side.
-Below are photos of how Barry Sorkin of Smoque BBQ in Chicago slices his incredible succulent brisket.
+See the sidebar for photos of how Barry Sorkin of Smoque BBQ in Chicago slices his incredible succulent brisket.
 That's the way I do it.

 In the recipe below I have chosen a path that yields excellent results for me and my readers.
 Some may dispute my choices, but if you start here, you can then riff on the controversies above.
 If your effort yields meat that is a bit dry or tough, try again.
 Sometimes it's the steer, not the recipe or the cook!
 Cattle are not widgets.
 But remember, garbage in, garbage out.
 Start with choice grade beef or better.

 Preparation time.
-5 minutes to apply the rub.
-If you can let the rub soak in for an hour or two, that would be nice.
+5 minutes to apply the salt.
+If you can let the salt soak in for an hour or two, that would be nice.
 24 hours is better.
 Applying the rubs is less than 5 minutes.

 1/2 cup Big Bad Beef Rub